No matter what part of the year it is… we’re always looking forward to barbecue season!

 A summer kitchen grill might just be the perfect approach to enjoying the warm season outside… without the discomfort of the heat.

 Note: They aren’t just for those in warmer climates!
-They’re fantastic for anyone who wants to cook outdoors year-round… even in the winter!
+They’re fantastic for anyone who wants to cook al fresco year-round… even in the winter!

 But before we get started talking about summer kitchens, it’s important to know what they are!